LLP vs Pvt Ltd – Which Business Structure is Right for You?

-The Goods and Services Tax (GST) is India’s most significant indirect tax reform, unifying various central and state taxes into a single tax structure.
-Under the GST regime, goods and services are taxed under a common legal framework known as the Goods and Services Tax Laws.
-Taxes are levied at a uniform rate, and the revenue collected is divided between the Central and State Governments in the form of CGST, SGST, or IGST, depending on the type of transaction.
+The Goods and Services Tax (GST) is India’s landmark indirect tax reform that merges multiple central and state taxes into a single, unified system.
+Under GST, goods and services are taxed under a common legal framework, with revenue shared between the Central and State Governments as CGST, SGST, or IGST, depending on the transaction type.

-GST registration is mandatory for business entities based on their annual turnover or nature of activities.
-Businesses engaged in the supply of goods must register if their aggregate turnover exceeds Rs.
-40 lakhs in a financial year, while service providers are required to register once their turnover exceeds Rs.
-20 lakhs.
-For businesses operating in the North Eastern and special category states, the threshold is lower—Rs.
-20 lakhs for goods and Rs.
-10 lakhs for services.
-Despite not meeting the mandatory threshold, many businesses opt for voluntary GST registration to access benefits such as input tax credit and increased market credibility.
+GST registration is mandatory for businesses based on their annual turnover or activity type.
+Goods suppliers must register if their turnover exceeds ₹40 lakhs, while service providers must register at ₹20 lakhs.
+In North Eastern and special category states, the thresholds are lower: ₹20 lakhs for goods and ₹10 lakhs for services.
+Even below these thresholds, many businesses choose voluntary GST registration to benefit from input tax credits and enhanced market credibility.

-Once a supplier of goods or services obtains GST registration, they become eligible to claim Input Tax Credit (ITC) on the GST paid to their suppliers for business-related purchases.
-This reduces the overall cost of inputs, allowing the supplier to offer goods or services at more competitive prices.
-Additionally, a registered GST supplier can pass on the benefit of ITC to their customers, ensuring greater transparency and efficiency in the supply chain.
+Once a business obtains GST registration, it becomes eligible to claim Input Tax Credit (ITC) on GST paid for business-related purchases.
+This lowers the effective cost of inputs, enabling the business to offer goods or services at more competitive prices.
+Moreover, a registered GST supplier can transfer the benefit of ITC to customers, promoting transparency and efficiency throughout the supply chain.

-The online GST registration process is streamlined with expert assistance from LW professionals.
-Once the process is completed, the applicant receives a certificate containing the GST registration number, known as the GSTIN.
+The GST registration process in India is simplified with guidance from LW experts.
+Upon completion, the business receives a GST registration certificate featuring a unique GSTIN (Goods and Services Tax Identification Number).
 This registration is permanent and does not require periodic renewal.

-With either compulsory or voluntary GST registration, a supplier becomes legally authorized to collect taxes on their supplies.
-Additionally, the supplier can pass on Input Tax Credit (ITC) to customers.
-A voluntarily registered person enjoys the same status, rights, and responsibilities as one registered under the mandatory threshold.
-This registration also enables the issuance of a valid (pacca) tax invoice to consumers.
+Whether registered mandatorily or voluntarily, a GST-registered supplier is legally authorized to collect tax on their supplies and can pass on Input Tax Credit (ITC) to customers.
+A voluntary registrant enjoys the same rights, responsibilities, and legal recognition as a compulsory registrant, including the ability to issue a valid tax invoice to buyers.

 Copy of passport size photograph of the Proprietor/ Partners /Directors